Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Brian Slack

 - Globalization increased interactions at the international level, both for freight and passengers.
 This led to the emergence of large actors managing a portfolio of modes and infrastructures across international jurisdictions and therefore dealing with a variety of transport policies and regulations.

 - Deregulation and privatization have been ongoing in many transport markets.
 This enabled the transfer of ownership and operation of many transport modes to the private sector and favored the entry of new actors.
 This was particularly the case in the airline industry.

-- A broader focus of policies, particularly considering intermodalism and multimodalism, as well as logistics.
+- A broader focus of policies, particularly considering intermodalism, multimodalism, and logistics.
 This has enabled better coordination of investments improving the efficiency of interconnected transportation networks and the related supply chains.

-- A move towards social and political issues behind transport projects as opposed to technical and engineering issues.
-The policy process is becoming more responsive toward public concerns over issues such as environmental externalities and social equity.
-This has led to the introduction of standards and benchmarking mechanisms such as Environmental, Social and Governance (ESG) criteria.
-However, this has also been linked with additional costs, delays, and controversy in the development and operation of many large transportation projects.
+- A move towards social and political issues behind transport projects instead of technical and engineering issues.
+The policy process is becoming more responsive to public concerns over environmental externalities and social equity issues.
+This has led to the introduction of standards and benchmarking mechanisms such as Environmental, Social, and Governance (ESG) criteria.
+However, this has also been linked with additional costs, delays, and controversy in developing and operating many large transportation projects.